 For this project I invited members of the public to take part by sharing their ‘memories of themselves and their relationships’ in the form of anecdotes, sounds and images.
 I have now collected memories from participants all over the world and have a huge variety of stories to tell.

-The material gathered will inspire a series of new work in 2018/9 to be shown at the Ropewalk, Barton upon Humber, 14 September to 20 October 2019.
+The material gathered will inspire a series of new work to be shown at the Ropewalk, Barton upon Humber, 14 September to 20 October 2019.

 A Memory from Beryl Gwinnett

 I was born in the 1950s and I have happy memories of my Gran who lived in a ‘2 up 2 down’ back to back street in Liverpool.
 I have a black and white photo of her with some other ladies in the street – they are poor but are so happy.
 I remember that everyone knew everyone else and helped each other out despite having little materials .
 The ‘good old days?’
 I moved on and ‘up’ but have

 only rarely experienced the security and friendship that I know my Gran and her friends had.

 I was 5 years old in 1960 and had just had surgery on my eye for a cyst.
 I took Mr. Bunny to keep me company in hospital.
 When they took me for surgery I had to leave my bunny behind and on my return my bunny was nowhere to be found.
 I cried and cried.